Sanjana-quad/Real-Time-Market-Data-Feed/README.md

 ## ⚙️ How It Works

->consumer.py fetches stock ticks from Kafka.
+1. **consumer.py fetches stock ticks from Kafka.**

->For each tick:
+2. **For each tick:**
->>Updates the moving average for that symbol.
+    - Updates the moving average for that symbol.
->>Checks for price swings beyond a threshold.
+    - Checks for price swings beyond a threshold.
->>Logs analytics in logs/analytics.log.
+    - Logs analytics in `logs/analytics.log`.

 ## 🧠 Example Output
     ```bash